ballerina-attic/docs-ballerina-vscode-extension/en/docs/design-the-project/design-using-the-architecture-view.md

 ## Add components

-Use the **Add Component** option of the Architecture View to add the first component of your project as shown below.
+Use the **Add Component** option of the Architecture View to add the first component of your project, as shown below.

 <img src="https://wso2.com/ballerina/vscode/docs/img/visual-programming/architecture-view/architecture-diagram/add-component.gif" class="cInlineImage-full"/>